Riftr/intelpy/README.md

 ### Linux

-There are three options: download the pre-built package, use pip and/or your distribution's libraries or manual install (and use your system libraries/packages).
+There are three options: download the pre-built package or use pip and/or your distrubtion package manager to install the required packages.

 #### Pre-built package